Isaiah 53: Text

 Versions of Isaiah 53 exist in many other languages, but they are of limited use for establishing the critical text.
 The Aramaic Targum Isaiah is often paraphrasing and loose with its translation.
 Many other early translations (i.e. Ethiopic, Slavonic, etc.), produced by Christians, were dependent upon the Septuagint and are of limited use for recovering the Hebrew.

 Parashot

 The parashah sections listed here are based on the Aleppo Codex.
-Isaiah 53 is a part of the Consolations (Isaiah 40–66). {P}: open parashah; {S}: closed parashah.
+Isaiah 53 is a part of the Consolations (Isaiah 40–66).